Visas, GHIC/EHIC & Passport Information

 If you are planning to travel, work, get married or study abroad you must make sure you have the correct type of visa.

 If you do not have the correct paper work you will not be allowed to enter the country, which will make your trip short and expensive.
-It is your job to make sure you have all the correct paper work in place before you arrive.
+It is your job to make sure you have all the correct documentation in place before you arrive.

 Some countries are constantly changing their rules and regulations regarding visas and border control.
 View the latest Foreign, Commonwealth & Development Office (FCDO) travel advice for specific countries here.
 Remember that a visa does not always guarantee you entry into a country.

-If you’re travelling within the European Union, make sure you have a European Health Insurance Card or EHIC.
+If you’re travelling within the European Union, make sure you have a valid Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC).
 The EHIC replaced the old E111 form in 2006.
-The EHIC is free and you can apply for one online here.
+Both cards are free and can be applied for via the NHS website.

-If you need medical treatment whilst abroad, the EHIC should entitle you to free or discounted health care in European countries including Switzerland.
+If you need medical treatment whilst abroad, the GHIC/ EHIC should entitle you to free or discounted health care in European countries, and some additional countries; however, cover may vary by destination.

 For further information and to apply for an EHIC, please click here.